On the Reliability of Information Retrieval From MDS Coded Data in DNA Storage: Reliability of Data Retrieval

 where $e_l^{\text{era}}$ and $e_l^{\text{sub}}$ are the numbers of erasures and substitutions in column $l$.
 One can easily show that \( \rv{S}_N(\boldsymbol{r}) \ge K \) implies~\eqref{eq:necessary_and_sufficient}, but the converse is not generally true.
 For instance, a single substitution in any row reduces \( \rv{S}_N \) by one, even if the remaining columns are error-free.
 Thus,~\eqref{eq:necessary_and_sufficient} may still hold when \( \rv{S}_N(\boldsymbol{r}) < K \), due to a favorable dispersion of substitution errors across columns.
 In the special case $M = k$ (single column), the two conditions are equivalent, and the bound in Theorem~\ref{thm1} holds with equality, i.e., $P_{\text{\normalfont succ} \mid \boldsymbol{r}} = \Pr\left(\rv{S}_N(\boldsymbol{r}) \ge K\right)$.
 In general, the condition \( \rv{S}_N(\boldsymbol{r}) \ge K \) offers analytical simplicity, and Theorem~\ref{thm1} holds for any value of $M$, provided that $2^M\geq N$. \end{remark}

 The importance of Theorem~\ref{thm1} is that it enables the analytical evaluation of the probability of successful data retrieval for a given read profile.
 Despite the exponential number of subsets involved in the expression given in~\eqref{eqP0}, this probability can be efficiently computed by deriving a recurrence relation for the PMF of $\rv{S}_N{(\boldsymbol{r})}$, as we show next.
-For $j\in[N]$, let where \mbox{$\rv{S}_j{(\boldsymbol{r}_{[1,j]})}\in[-j, j]$}.
-For brevity, we write $\rv{S}_j$ as shorthand for $\rv{S}_j{(\boldsymbol{r}_{[1,j]})}$.
-The following recurrence relation holds for \mbox{$j\in [N]$}
+To this end, we introduce partial sums of inner-decoding outcomes in Definition~\ref{def:Sj}.